spike-rabbit/element/docs/components/buttons-menus/content-actions.md

 ### Variants

-The Content Action Bar can be set to behave in two main ways, depending on the layout needs:
+The content action bar can be set to behave in two main ways, depending on the layout needs:

 #### Expanded/Toolbar